 - Read the Herald Courier article about the atlas! - Click here

-- Check out new Atlas article - For the Birds: Project seeks Southwest Virginia volunteers in the Roanoke Times.
+- For the Birds: Project seeks Southwest Virginia volunteers in the Roanoke Times.

 - VA Wildlife Magazine - On the Hunt for VA's Breeding Birds

 - Cornell's Birds of North America Online: an excellent reference for comprehensive life history information on all North American birds.
 Atlas volunteers now receive a discounted membership!
 Contact Ashley (atlas coordinator) about receiving this discount.

 - Check out this helpful link for testing and certifying your bird knowledge: Birder Certification Online

 - Cornell's All About Birds site is fantastic resource for atlas volunteers looking for more detailed species information than what can be found

 - Check out a great website for Beginner Birder resources, suggested by Hallie, a young birder from NY!

 - Download our Young Birders Worksheet for a simplified datasheet that kids can use to collect breeding information.
 (Parents, please help your young birders enter their observations into the Atlas eBird portal.)